-The first few days of 2015, my social media news feed were riddled with New Year’s resolutions and various ways to achieve them.
-Second only to loosing weight/healthier living, is saving up.
+The first few days of the year, my social media news feed were riddled with New Year’s resolutions and various ways to achieve them.
+Second only to losing weight/healthier living, is saving up.

 When I was still on a 9 to 5 job, I used to put some bills inside the payslips I get every 15th and 30th.
 Until they converted to online payslips.
 So I decided to open an account and deposit a fixed amount every payday.
 The tempting, terrible consequence to having an ATM card tied with your savings is that the funds are always available to you.
 Hah!